learlab/itell-strapi-demo/apps/research-methods-in-psychology/content/textbook/8-finding-a-research-topic.md

 * “Sample PsycINFO Search on EBSCOhost” by APA Publishing Training.
 Standard YouTube Licence.
 * “Using Google Scholar (CLIP)” by clipinfolit.
 CC BY (Attribution)

+### References {#references}

 * * *

-1. Weisberg, R. W. (1993). __Creativity: Beyond the myth of genius__.
+1. Weisberg, R. W. (1993). _Creativity: Beyond the myth of genius_.
 New York, NY: Freeman.
 2. Milgram, S. (1963).
-Behavioral study of obedience. __Journal of Abnormal and Social Psychology, 67__, 371–378.
+Behavioral study of obedience. _Journal of Abnormal and Social Psychology, 67_, 371–378.
 3. Adair, J. G., & Vohra, N. (2003).
-The explosion of knowledge, references, and citations: Psychology’s unique response to a crisis. __American Psychologist, 58__, 15–23.
+The explosion of knowledge, references, and citations: Psychology’s unique response to a crisis. _American Psychologist, 58_, 15–23.